RedefiningReality/ILCCDC/Ansible/notes.md

   - in Palo Alto GUI: POLICIES -> NAT -> source zone: external, destination zone: internal, source address: 172.31.24.5, static-ip 172.20.240.3, bi-directional: yes -> Commit
 - Windows 2012 (AD/DHCP/DNS) results in StackOverflowException
   - apparently this is a known issue and can be fixed by increasing PowerShell memory, but that didn't work for me :(
+- WinRM not installed on Windows 10
+  - `winrm quickconfig`